Photo looking down a large room with long tables and tall windows

 4th Floor: Multi-Modal Seating and Reference Support

-With another 200 seats available, the 4th floor will offer a convenient mix of both extended table space and individual student carrels, along with stacks of regularly used print materials.
-The 4th level will also be home to a reading room and a new rare book and manuscript room, as well as offices and workstations for librarians.
+With another 200 seats available, the 4th floor offers a convenient mix of both extended table space and individual student carrels, along with stacks of regularly used print materials.
+The 4th level is also be home to the Charles Evans Gerber Reading Room: A gift of the Pucker Family, the Milton Handler Rare Books and Manuscripts Room, and an exhibition space, as well as offices and workstations for librarians.

 Generous Supporters